 Linux Mint Cinnamon vs MATE

 Cinnamon and MATE are the two most popular “flavors” of Linux Mint.
 Cinnamon is based on the GNOME 3 desktop environment, and MATE is based on GNOME 2.
-The desktop environments are based compared by actually using them, or, alternatively, you can check out some screenshots.
+The desktop environments are best compared by actually using them, or, alternatively, you can check out some screenshots.

 If you want to read more Linux distro-related stuff, see: